EUDAT-B2DROP/b2drop-theme/README.md

 EUDAT B2DROP core components

-Branding:
-For the web-frontend a (right now very simple) branding is available.
+For the web-frontend of ownCloud a branding is available.
-One can install it by cloning this repository to the owncloud directory and adding " 'theme' => 'eudat', " to <owncloud>/config/config.php
+One can install it by cloning this repository to the owncloud theme directory " git clone https://github.com/EUDAT-B2DROP/b2drop-theme.git b2drop " and adding
+" 'theme' => 'b2drop', "
+to <owncloud>/config/config.php